JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 in this project, you will use [Koin](https://insert-koin.io/) to try dependency injection in Kotlin Multiplatform.

 1. Create an interface for database drivers.
-To do this, in the `shared/src/commonMain/kotlin/com/jetbrains/spacetutorial/` directory, create the `cache` directory.
+To do this, in the `shared/src/commonMain/kotlin/com/jetbrains/spacetutorial/` directory, create the `cache` package.
-2. Create the `DatabaseDriverFactory` interface inside the `cache` directory:
+2. Create the `DatabaseDriverFactory` interface inside the `cache` package:

    ```kotlin
    package com.jetbrains.spacetutorial.cache